Dynamical analysis of coupled curvature-matter scenario in viable $f(R)$ dark energy models at de Sitter phase: Abstract

 \section{Abstract}

 We explore the interaction between dark matter and curvature-driven dark energy within viable $f(R)$ gravity models, employing the phase-space analysis approach of linear stability theory.
 By incorporating an interacting term, denoted as $\mathcal{Q}=\alpha H \tilde{\rho}_{\rm m}\left(\frac{\kappa^2 }{3H^2}\rho_{\rm curv} + 1 \right)$, into the continuity equations of both sectors, we examine dynamics of two $f(R)$ gravity models that adhere to local gravity constraints and fulfill cosmological viability criteria.
-In de-sitter phase, our investigation reveals modifications of critical points compared to the conventional form, attributed to the introduced interaction.
+In de Sitter phase, our investigation reveals modifications of critical points compared to the conventional form, attributed to the introduced interaction.
 Through a comprehensive phase-space analysis, we illustrate the trajectories near critical points and outline the constraints on the phase space based on cosmological and cosmographic parameters.
+Furthermore, we can also observe stable behavior of this interacting system during the de Sitter phase of the universe.